Broadcasting colourings on trees. A combinatorial view: Introduction

 The broadcasting models on a tree $T$ are models in which information is sent from the root over the edges to the leaves.
 We assume that the edges represent noisy channels.
-For some finite set of spins ${\Sigma}=\{1,2,\ldots, k\}$, a configuration on $T$ is an element of $\Sigma^T$, i.e. it is an assignment of a spins of $\Sigma$ to each vertex of $T$.
+For some finite set of spins ${\Sigma}=\{1,2,\ldots, k\}$, a configuration on $T$ is an element of $\Sigma^T$, i.e. it is an assignment of spins to the vertices of $T$.
 The spin of the root $r$ is chosen according to some initial distribution over $\Sigma$.
 The information propagates along the edges of the tree as follows: There is a $k \times k$ stochastic matrix $M$ such that if the vertex $v$ is assigned spin $i$, then its child $u$ is assigned spin $j$ with probability $M_{i,j}$.

-Here we focus on the model which is known as the (proper) $k$-colouring model (or $k$-state Potts model at zero temperature).
-In particular, we assume that the underlying tree $T$ is a complete $d$-ary tree, it is finite with height $h$ and we let $L_h$ denote the leaves of $T$.
-Also, for the matrix $M$ it holds that
+Our focus is on the {\em $k$-colouring} model (or $k$-state {\em Potts} model at zero temperature).
+We assume that the underlying tree $T$ is a complete $d$-ary tree of {\em height} $h$ and for the matrix $M$ we have that

-Broadcasting models and more specifically colouring can be considered as Gibbs measures on trees.
-That is, assuming that the broadcasting process over $T$ starts with root $r$ coloured $i$, then the $k$-colouring after the processes has finished is a random $k$-colouring of $T$ conditional the colouring of $r$.
-We let $\mu_i$ denote the uniform distribution over the configurations of $T$ conditional that $r$ is assigned $i$.
+Broadcasting models give rise to Gibbs measures on trees.
+E.g. for the colouring model, assuming that the broadcasting process over $T$ starts with root $r$ coloured $i$, then the $k$-colouring we get after the processes has finished is a random $k$-colouring of $T$ conditional that $r$ is coloured $i$.

+We let $L_h$ denote the {\em leaves} of $T$.
+Also, we let $\mu_i$ denote the uniform distribution over the $k$-colourings of $T$ conditional that $r$ is assigned colour $i$.
+Reconstructibility is defined as follows: